 • Drones & Video

 • Preproduction workshops

 Dates & Prices

-If you are interested in trying the course and joining for one day, each session costs £75 individually.
-You can always try the first day to see if the training is right for you!
+If you are interested in trying the course, try joining for the first day for £75 to see if the training is right for you!
 To book this please contact us.